Desert Hearts: Development and production

 Desert Hearts is loosely based on the 1964 romance novel Desert of the Heart by Jane Rule.
 (Note: The novel's story mirrored Rule's life, as she met and fell in love with an older married woman, Helen Sonthoff, a creative writing and literature teacher at Concord Academy in Massachusetts.)
 In 1979, Donna Deitch was searching for a story about a lesbian romance that "was mainstream, not in the context of the women's community or (New York's) the Village."
 The first draft of the screenplay, written by Deitch, followed the original story, but when Natalie Cooper was hired as the screenwriter she veered away from it.
 The names of the main characters were changed: Evelyn Hall became Vivian Bell and Ann Childs became Cay Rivers.
 Other characters were minimized or excluded, subplots were eliminated, and the love scene was made explicit.
 Jane Rule described the film as "beautifully simplified".

 Deitch raised the $1.5 million needed for the production budget with a $20,000 grant from the National Endowment for the Arts and sales of $15,000 shares to stock brokers and individual investors.
 The largest group of investors were lesbian and feminist women in several cities of the U.S., and the largest single investor was a gay man.
 She gave fundraising parties and published a regular newsletter to keep investors informed about the project's development.
 Raising funds took almost four years.
-She eventually sold her house to cover completion costs.
+It has been falsely reported that she had to sell her house to complete the film.
 In a 1991 interview with The Guardian, Deitch said that: "In San Francisco I sold it as politics.
 In New York as Art.
 In LA I convinced them it would be a box office hit."
 It took nearly six years for Deitch to bring Desert Hearts to theater screens.